trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 ## <a name="requirements"></a>Requisitos

 Las consideraciones siguientes se aplican al implementar Espacios de almacenamiento directo en un entorno virtualizado.

-> [!TIP]
+>        !TIP]
-> Las plantillas de Azure configurarán automáticamente las siguientes consideraciones para usted y son la solución recomendada al implementar en máquinas virtuales de IaaS de Azure.
+>        zure templates will automatically configure the below considerations for you and are the recommended solution when deploying in Azure IaaS VMs.

 -   Mínimo de 2 nodos y un máximo de 3 nodos